camunda-community-hub/bpmn-driven-testing/maven-plugin/README.md

 | Spring Framework   | 5.2.8.RELEASE+ |

 ## Testing
+This section is only important for plugin development!

 Beside unit tests, a set of integration tests exist under [src/test/it](src/test/it).
 These tests verify that the Maven plugin works correctly when executed within a Maven build.
 The integration tests are implemented using the [Robot Framework](https://robotframework.org/) (Java implementation).